-We wrote to your scheme members to let them know this increase was coming.
-We also highlighted the benefits of saving for their retirement through your pension scheme.
-Here are examples of the letters we sent.
+We’re writing to members as their increase approaches.
+We also highlight the benefits of saving for their retirement through your pension scheme.
+Here are examples of the letters.

 If you'd like hard copy posters or postcards please email us at Member.Communications@royallondon.com.
 Just let us know how many of each you need and confirm the address you’d like us to send them to.

-To make sure all your scheme members knew what was happening, we also wrote to those who were already above the new minimum contributions, confirming there would be no change for them.
+To make sure all your scheme members know what’s happening, we’re also writing to those who are already above the new minimum contributions, confirming there will be no change for them.

 The increase in contributions is a great opportunity for your members to save more, helping to build up their pension savings and giving them the chance of a better retirement.
 However investment returns are never guaranteed.
 So while your members' savings could grow, their value can also go down.
 This means they could get back less than what they put into their plan.

 There may be some circumstances where a member may not want to pay the increased contribution.

 The Pensions Regulator rules state very clearly that employers must not induce members to pay contributions below the minimum.
 However, you can agree to allow a member to pay contributions below the scheme default minimum.